KoljaB/Linguflex/README.md

 Linguflex offers a variety of features:

-- **Conversational AI:** Natural conversations based on the OpenAI GPT-3.5-Turbo model, with the option to scale to GPT-4.
+- **Conversational AI:** Natural conversations and assistant actions optimized for the OpenAI GPT-3.5-Turbo model with the option to scale to GPT-4.

 - **Modular Architecture:** Platform for easy development of your own add-on modules.